 Renegotiate with lenders

 You might be surprised to discover how flexible some creditors can be.
 Mortgage terms can be renegotiated and credit card rates lowered.
-Negotiating credit card debt isn't hard – sometimes all you need to do is ask.
+Sometimes all you need to do is ask.
 If you’re unable to get the creditor to budge, take your business elsewhere if you can.
 You may also want to look into debt consolidation plans.

 Develop a spending budget

-For example, cutting back on extras such as magazine subscriptions and unused gym memberships may seem like a small step, but the benefits will add up.
-Determine where you can make sacrifices and be sure everyone in the family is on board.
-Such actions may also help your children understand the importance of taking personal responsibility for their own finances as they grow up.
+For example, cutting back on extras such as unused subscriptions and gym memberships may seem like a small step, but the benefits can add up.
+Determine where you can free up money and, if you have other members in your household, make sure they’re on board too.

-Nearly everyone can save more on a regular basis than they presently do.
-While applying the tips above can help free up money so you can save more, you may want to consider these additional options:
+While applying the tips above can help you can save more, you may want to consider these additional options:

 Automatic contributions to employer-sponsored savings plans.
-One of the easiest ways to save is by contributing to an employer-sponsored savings plan.
+One of the easiest ways to save is by contributing to an employer-sponsored savings plan, such as a 401(k).
 Any amount you invest is automatically removed from your paycheck, making it seamless and simple to manage.
 Consider investing at least enough to receive the full employer match or you could be missing an opportunity to add that money to your account.

 Systematic deposits to savings accounts.
 There are other simple ways to ensure you consistently save.
 First, take steps to cut down on your expenses so you can set aside extra money.
 Then, set up automatic transfers on a weekly or monthly basis to your account.

-With creativity and discipline, you can succeed at reducing your expenses so you have more money to pay down debt and build your savings.
-Talk to your Ameriprise financial advisor about these and other steps you can take to help you regain control of your financial future.
+By managing costs and indentifying sustainable saving opportunities, you can succeed at reducing your expenses so you have more money to pay down debt and build your savings.
+For personal recommendations on how you can pay down debt, an Ameriprise financial advisor can offer advice unique to your situation.